Skip to main content

 • 40 statements on empathy, and;

-• 20 filler items.
+• 20 filler items

-Much of the confusion of the EQ comes from the 20 filler questions that were designed to distract the participant from a relentless focus on empathy.
+Much of the confusion of the EQ comes from the 20 filler items that were designed to distract the participant from a relentless focus on empathy.
 So the filler questions serve as a palate cleanser, which allegedly improves the accuracy of the given answers on non-filler questions.

 Scoring